 scpg3 returns the following values based on the success of the operation:

 0 Operation was successful.
 1 Internal error.
 2 Connection aborted by the user.
 3 Destination is not a directory, but a directory was specified by the user.
 4 Connecting to the host failed.
 5 Connection lost.
 6 File does not exist.
 7 No permission to access file.
 11 Some non-fatal errors occured during a directory operation.
 101 Wrong command-line arguments specified by the user.

 Copy files from your local system to a remote Unix system:

 Copy files from your local system to a remote Windows system:

 $ scpg3 localfile user@remotehost:/C:/dst/dir/

 Copy files from a remote system to your local disk:

 $ scpg3 user@remotehost:/src/dir/srcfile /dst/dir/dstfile

-Copy files from one remote system to another using connection profiles
+Copy files from one remote system to another using connection profiles defined in the

 $ scpg3 profile1:/src/dir/srcfile profile2:/dst/dir/dstfile